 Although each State has its own policy for handling immigration detainers, States often look to each other for guidance.
 It is important to maintain uniformity throughout the States when it comes to immigration policy (which after all, is federal law), especially when constitutional rights are implicated.

 If you have immigration questions, we have answers.
-Call Austin immigration lawyers of The Lyttle Law Firm, PLLC at (512) 329-2770 to set up a consultation.
+Call Austin immigration lawyer of The Lyttle Law Firm, PLLC at (512) 329-2770 to set up a consultation.